Stochastic resonance in a sinusoidal potential system: An analog simulation experiment: SR in sinusoidal potential systems (Numerical Work)

-For this dimensionless equation of motion, even in the case of underdamped motion, the allowed space of parameters $(\gamma,\omega,F_0)$ is vast.
-However, for our purpose, we restrict our investigation to a limited range of $(\gamma,\omega)$ space with $F_0=0.2$.
-Note that if we view $-sin(x)+F_0sin(\omega t)$ as a force derived from an effective potential $V_{eff}(x)=-cos(x)-F_0xsin(\omega t)$, the potential, $-cos(x)$, gets tilted by an effective slope of $-F_0sin(\omega t)$.
-In the extreme cases, $V_{eff}(x)=-cos(x) \pm F_0x$, so that the potential barrier disappears, momentarily or for a longer period, only for $F_0 \geq 1$. $F_0=0.2$, thus corresponds to the potential barrier remaining finite throughout the period of $F(t)$.
-That is, in the pendulum parlance, unless provoked by an appropriate additional forcing, for example, by thermal fluctuations, the pendulum cannot go over the top and make a full circle.
-Of course, this important possibility of going over the potential barrier will also be considered as we proceed by including thermal fluctuations.
+The solution is obtained in a limited range in the $(\gamma,\omega)$ space with $F_0=0.2$.
+Note that due to the external force, $F(t)=F_0\sin(\omega t)$, the potential, $-\cos(x)$, gets tilted by an effective slope of $F_0\sin(\omega t)$.
+In the extreme cases, the effective potential becomes $V_{eff}=-\cos(x)\pm F_0x$, so that the potential barrier disappears, momentarily or for a longer period, only for $F_0\ge1$. $F_0=0.2$, thus corresponds to the potential barrier remaining finite throughout the period of $F(t)$.